 Vision & Values

-- We will develop a values-based education in close partnership with all the staff, parents, governors, and the wider community.
+Houghton Conquest Lower School and Preschool seeks to create a safe, happy and healthy learning environment.
+We believe that every member of our community is a lifelong learner.
+We will develop a values-based education in close partnership with all the staff, parents, governors and the wider community.

 British Values are at the core of our staff and pupil development and tie in closely with our values-based curriculum.
 This promotes our vision of ‘Growing together’.